-Eight signs that your job interview isn’t going very well (and how you can turn it around)
+8 signs your job interview isn’t going very well (and how you can turn it around)

 For many, the worst part of the job search is that awkward silence after you’ve had a job interview when all you can do is wait for the phone to ring.
 Have you ever thought that you absolutely nailed the interview and still not gotten the call?
-I know I have, and the disappointment can be crushing.
+The disappointment can be crushing.

 You wonder what it was that went wrong and if there was anything you could have done differently.
 It would take some of the suspense out of the waiting if you had some indication in advance of how good your chances were.
 Well, fortunately there are some telltale signs during a job interview that the employer just isn’t that into you.